Regulus (Turner): In England

 Two other surviving depictions of the event exist in paintings created during the varnishing day.
-Norwegian artist Thomas Fearnley and English artist Charles West Cope both created works, possibly as a lighthearted competition.
+The Norwegian artist Thomas Fearnley and the English artist Charles West Cope both created paintings of the repainting, possibly as a lighthearted competition.
 The paintings depict Turner standing on a bench to paint, surrounded by materials and holding a fistful of brushes, while emphasising the brightness of Regulus compared to the surrounding scene.
 In Fearnley's painting, Regulus literally serves as a light source which casts shadows through the painting.

-Several years later, (Note: The engraving is marked with the year 1840, and some sources place this as the year of creation, but others place the date at 1838.) the Scottish artist Daniel Wilson was tasked with engraving Regulus, after being invited to Turner's house and shown to the 'Inaccessible gallery' where the painting was held.
+Several years later, (Note: Finley states the engraving was created in 1840, while Beaumont places the date at 1838.) the Scottish artist Daniel Wilson was tasked with engraving Regulus after being invited to Turner's house and shown to the "Inaccessible gallery" where the painting was held.
 The task was difficult for the novice engraver, given the amount and intensity of light in the scene.
-The copper plate used was just under half the size of the canvas, but the dimensions slightly varied from the original painting.
-To remedy this, Wilson trimmed the immediate top and bottom off, and extended the scene to add masts on the left side.
+The copper plate used was just under half the size of the canvas, and had a slightly different aspect ratio to the original painting.
+To remedy this, Wilson omitted the immediate top and bottom of the painting, and extended the scene by adding additional masts on the left side.